 There are a few different benefits that are called cash cards.
 First, the name cash card is a little misleading, and if you’re new to this benefit, you may think that this benefit is a Visa Gift card or something similar.
 Most of these cash cards are for specific benefits outlined by the plan.

-Even those these cards allow for different benefits depending on the plan you choose, they essentially work the same way.
+Even though these cards allow for different benefits depending on your chosen plan, they work the same way.
 Every card has a connected account and reloads automatically when the new benefit period begins.

 These flex cards are typically reloadable debit cards for paying out-of-pocket cost-share amounts.
 Some items included are copays, deductibles, and coinsurance.
 Depending on your insurance company and Medicare Advantage health insurance, you can use these to offset dental, vision, hearing aids, or hearing exam costs.